-Many of the names in Figures 6, 7, 8 and 9 will be familiar to readers of QuotedData’s previous notes on SIGT, particularly for the overseas equities, specialist asset and fixed income positions.
+Many of the names in Figures 6, 7, 8 and 9 will be familiar to readers of our previous notes on SIGT, particularly for the overseas equities, specialist asset and fixed income positions.
 BT Group and Babcock International have moved up the ranks, replacing Arrow Global Group and Essentra within SIGT’s top five UK direct equities.
-Otherwise, the same stocks have continued to feature in the top positions in their respective baskets, as you would ordinarily expect from a lower-turnover portfolio such as SIGT’s.
+Otherwise, the same stocks have continued to feature in the top positions in their respective baskets, as you would expect from a lower-turnover portfolio such as SIGT’s.

 Looking at Figure 10, it can be seen that SIGT’s NAV total return performance has been particularly strong during the last six months, in absolute terms and when compared to its flexible investment sector peer group and its benchmark.
 It can also be seen that the general trend has been one of outperformance of both SIGT’s share price and NAV of the flexible investment peer group and SIGT’s blended benchmark.

-It is noteworthy that over the longer-term periods provided in Figure 10 (three years, five years and since the strategy change in 2012), SIGT’s NAV has markedly outperformed those of the peer group and of its benchmark.
+We observe that over the longer-term periods provided in Figure 10 (three years, five years and since the strategy change in 2012), SIGT’s NAV has markedly outperformed those of the peer group and of its benchmark.
 A similar pattern is observed with share price although this falls behind marginally over three years.

 The outperformance of SIGT’s share price over its NAV for the five-year period and since the strategy change reflects the marked narrowing of the discount that has taken place during these periods.
-Over time, this outperformance will narrow as the discount control mechanism (DCM) will keep the share price and NAV performance broadly aligned (this is now evident over the three-year horizon.
+Over time, this outperformance will narrow as the DCM will keep the share price and NAV performance broadly aligned (this is now evident over the three-year horizon.
 With regards to the long-term performance record, Seneca IM considers poor short-term performance to be inevitable from time to time, and it should be regarded simply as a cost of good long-term performance, rather than something to be avoided.